 I am honored to serve as president during an exciting time in our profession.
 There are so many opportunities around us as food and nutrition professionals to make a difference in our communities through timely and science based evidence that we subscribe to.
 Registered dietitian and dietitian nutritionists continue to address the epidemic of childhood obesity, food safety and sanitation, food insecurity, medical nutrition therapy (MNT) for Medicare beneficiaries, food trends, and be active in a host of other food and nutrition related settings.
 And now we, registered dietitian nutritionists, are being given the ability to order therapeutic diets in the hospital setting.
 We are being recognized as the expert in this area which is something we have earned.

 It is our responsibility to move our profession and industry forward.
 As I am fully aware of the busy and difficult personal and professional lives that we live and lead, I am asking each of you to look at any way that you can help and associate with our organization through legislative, community education, and/or organizational events.
 Any time would be greatly appreciated.
-As an organization this year we desire to take all of the great things that have been done before and continue to build continuity to sustain the Kansas Dietetic Association.
+As an organization this year we desire to take all of the great things that have been done before and continue to build continuity to sustain the Kansas Academy of Nutrition and Dietetics.

 Again, it is my pleasure to serve you this year.